-This product is built-to-order and ships in ~ 6 weeks.
+This product is made-to-order, with an expected lead time of ~ 8 weeks.
 Bent shaft available in 52-58" lengths, Straight Shaft available in 52-60" lengths.

 Built for comfort and consistency rather than brute force, the Sam’s Special marries a 7° bent-shaft with a long, slim paddle blade to offer enough power to keep you moving, but with low resistance to keep the paddling experience easy on your arms and shoulders.
 The “shoulders” at the top of the paddle blade help keep the water from running up the shaft and onto your hands when adjusting your grip or switching to paddle on the other side of the canoe.
 The narrow, rounded tip of the paddle offers minimal resistance when entering the water, reducing fatigue as well as resulting in a naturally quieter stroke.

 Like all Sanborn paddles, the Sam's Special features the best grip on the market.
 Years of care and refinement have delivered a paddle that feels great in the hand even after a long day of paddling, and is easy to grasp even in the trickiest conditions.
 Our paddles are also normally delivered with the grip unfinished.
 Ultimately this means you can finish the grip how you prefer; we recommend an oil finish, as it's extremely smooth, comfortable even after a full day of paddling, and it is simple and easy to maintain.
 It’s a bit more effort, but it’s well worth it.
 For an nominal fee, we can pre-oil the grip for you prior to shipping, but you'll still want to maintain the grip oil over its life.
 Click Here to learn more about caring for your paddle grip.